julianrees/academic-kickstart/content/about/faq.md

 *The investigational drug HOPO 14-1 contains the active pharmaceutical ingredient 3,4,3-LI(1,2-HOPO), a metal chelator.
 It has been specifically designed to selectively bind heavy metals and promote their removal from the body, without disrupting the body's store of essential metals like iron, calcium, and zinc.*

 1. **What kinds of metals does HOPO 14-1 chelate?** <br>
 *Based on the available data, HOPO 14-1 chelates and promotes the removal of most lanthanide and actinide elements from the body.
-This includes gadolinium, as well as radioactive elements like uranium, plutonium, and americium.*
+This includes gadolinium, as well as radioactive elements like uranium, plutonium, and americium.
+Additionally, HOPO can chelate other heavy metals such as lead, cadmium, and tin.*

 1. **Will HOPO 14-1 chelate deposited gadolinium that is "free" *AND* gadolinium still bound to a GBCA chelator?** <br>
 *Based on the available data, yes.
 However, the extent of its effectiveness for these scenarios is currently being studied.*

+1. **Could HOPO 14-1 help communities impacted by lead or other heavy metal poisoning?** <br>
+*Again based on the available data, yes, we do anticipate being able to help address heavy metal poisoning of many types.
+We are aiming to answer these questions as we move into clinical trials.*

 1. **Can I purchase or obtain HOPO 14-1?** <br>
 *At the moment, unfortunately no. Please take a look at our statement regarding the [availability of our investigational drug](../availability).*